-The TOE is delivered to Card Manufacturer and the Smart Card Embedded Software Developer.
+The TOE is delivered to Card Manufacturer and the Smartcard Embedded Software Developer.
 The actual end user obtains the TOE from the operating system producer together with the application which runs on the TOE.

-The Smart Card Embedded Software Developer receives all necessary recommendations and hints to develop his software in form of the delivered documentation.
+The Smartcard Embedded Software Developer receives all necessary requirements to develop his software in form of the delivered documentation.

-• All security hints described in [16] and the delivered documents [12], [13], [14] have to be considered.
+• All security hints described in [16] and the delivered documents[12], [13], [17], [14] have to be considered.